What is TFTP? | Trivial File Transfer Protocol

 Get Started

 Looking to deploy TFTP on a secure file transfer server?
 Try JSCAPE MFT Server.
 It supports TFTP as well as other file tansfer protocols, including FTP, SFTP, FTPS, AS2, OFTP, WebDAV, AFTP, and others.
-If you want to give it a try, download the free, fully-functional evaluation edition now.
+If you want to give it a try, request your free trial now.